Azure/azure-powershell/src/KubernetesConfiguration/docs/New-AzExtension.md

 Accept wildcard characters: False
 ```

-### -Statuses
+### -Statuse
 Status from this extension.
-To construct, see NOTES section for STATUSES properties and create a hash table.
+To construct, see NOTES section for STATUSE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.KubernetesConfiguration.Models.Api20210901.IExtensionStatus[]